sammcj/smcleod/_posts/2015-10-08-looking-for-unicorn.md

 author_name : Sam McLeod
 author_url : /author/sam
 author_avatar: sam
+author_avatar: sam
+# show_related_posts: true
 show_avatar : true
-read_time : 22

 feature_image: feature-san-fran
-show_related_posts: true

 ---

-## Seeking a Linux Systems Engineer to join our Ops team in a fast moving DevOps environment.
+### Seeking a Linux Systems Engineer to join our Ops team in a fast moving DevOps environment.

 Infoxchange is a not-for-profit organisation that delivers _technology for social justice_, we work to strengthen communities and organisations, using information technology as the primary tool to create positive social change.